amygoodchild/react-todo-tool/README.md

-A to do list tool to practice my React skills
+A to do list tool to practice my React skills - test